-In case you are awarded a grant and DFF is uncertain about which overhead rate your institution is entitled to, DFF will obtain documentation.
+Please note that, should you be awarded a grant, and DFF is uncertain about which overhead rate your institution is entitled to, DFF will obtain documentation from you.
 It will not be taken into account which overhead rate the institution in question has previously received in connection with a DFF grant or other grants.